 Teaching English in the Netherlands

 If you’re a fan of bicycles, canals, tulips and clogs, then the Netherlands is the place for you.
-One of the friendliest places to teach, TEFL teachers can try to find work in one of the language schools in the main cities of the country.
+One of the friendliest places to teach, TEFL teachers in the Netherlands can try to find work in one of the language schools in the main cities of the country.

 Teaching English in Norway

 Norway is a winter wonderland, with dramatic fjords, snow-capped peaks and glaciers.
 The level of English in Norway is relatively high, meaning TEFL jobs are available but they are few and far between.

 Teaching English in Sweden

 Sweden is the place to go for outdoor enthusiasts.
 Much warmer than other countries at this altitude, outdoor activities are popular here.
-As with the other Scandinavian countries, Norway has a high level of English.
+As with the other Scandinavian countries, Sweden has a high level of English.
 This is why teachers with experience are preferred.